Advertiser's Disclosure

 American Debt Relief Reviews

-In this section, we will cover the BBB reviews, Google reviews, and TrustPilot reviews.
-What you'll notice is that Google and BBB have similar reviews, but TrustPilot are overwhelmingly positive.
+In this section, we will cover the Better Business Bureau reviews, Google reviews, and TrustPilot reviews.
+You'll notice that American Debt Relief is not BBB-accredited and has a low rating, but TrustPilot and Google reviews are overwhelmingly positive.

 BBB Reviews

 American Debt Relief has a shockingly poor rating on BBB.
-With a 1.65 out of 5-star rating, ADR has a low rating, even for a debt settlement company.
-However, to be fair, there are only 6 reviews found on the BBB website.
-Most of them are only one-star ratings.
+With a 3.04 out of 5-star rating, ADR has a low rating, even for a debt settlement company.
+However, to be fair, there are only 28 reviews found on the BBB website - 14 of which are rated 1-star.
 The most in-depth review comes from a woman claiming that ADR charged more than was laid out in her contract.

 She also claimed that the customer service she received after signing her contract was terrible and rude.
-Other reviews simply claimed that ADR was spamming them with calls non-stop.
-There is a chance that another company with a similar name was the one calling, however, multiple reviews said the same thing about getting incessant calls.
-Despite this, ADR still has an A+ rating on BBB.
+Other reviews simply claimed that ADR was spamming them with calls nonstop.
+There is a chance that another company with a similar name was the one calling.
+However, multiple reviews said the same thing about getting incessant calls.

-To help better understand the company, let's take a look at a different review platform.
+To help better understand the company, let's look at a different review platform.

 Google Reviews

-Unfortunately, the Google Reviews are worse.
-The business has been around for 10 years and only has a collective 30 reviews between BBB and Google.
-ADR’s Google Rating is only 1.3 out of 5-stars.
+ADR’s Google Rating is 4.3 out of 5-stars.
 Similar to BBB, there are a few reviews that claim ADR is spamming the client with calls.

 There are also some complaints that the client didn’t realize they would be paying a charge on top of the settlement amount.
-While this typically points to the client not fully understanding what debt settlement is, it definitely is something that should be explicitly discussed before signing any contracts.
+While this typically points to the client not fully understanding debt settlement, it should definitely be explicitly discussed before signing any contracts.
 While Google Reviews are abysmally low, there is one platform with glowing reviews.

 TrustPilot Reviews

-American Debt Relief has an almost perfect 4.9 out of 5-star rating on TrustPilot.
-They also have over 2,600 reviews on the platform.
+American Debt Relief has an almost perfect 4.9 out of 5-star rating on TrustPilot and over 6,000 reviews on the platform.

-It is obvious that this is the site ADR is directing their clients to send their reviews.
-While the reviews are overwhelmingly positive, the content of the reviews does show something peculiar about the time in which the reviews are written.
+It's obvious that this is the site ADR is directing their clients to send their reviews to.
+While the reviews are overwhelmingly positive, the content does show something peculiar about the time in which they are written.

 A Way To Read American Debt Relief Reviews